 There is no sidewalk on the southern side of Bay Road.
 The current wide shoulder acts as a sidewalk for pedestrians, creating safety and accessibility issues for pedestrians.
-This project will explore the feasibility of a sidewalk.
+This project will explore the feasibility of a five-foot-wide sidewalk on the southern side of Bay Road.
 Limitations include formalizing the street layout and evaluating public and private collaboration necessary to achieve improvements.
-A desired outcome would possibly include the construction of a five-foot-wide sidewalk on the south side of Bay Road from the intersection of

-Halls Corner and Bay Road (approximately 400 feet) to the parking lot for 25 Bay Road.
-High-visibility crosswalks with ADA-compliant curb ramps will be installed to the parking lot driveway at 15 Bay Road to improve safety and accessibility for pedestrians.
+A desired outcome would possibly include the construction of a five-foot-wide sidewalk with granite curbing on the south side of Bay Road from the intersection of Halls Corner and Bay Road (approximately 400 feet) to the parking lot for 25 Bay Road.
+High-visibility crosswalks with pedestrian curb ramps will be installed to the parking lot driveway at 15 Bay Road to improve safety and accessibility for pedestrians.